RabbitCrab/Chinese-Character-Traditional-Scene-Text/README.md

 #### Custom Dataset
 Please follow the [documentation](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) and run the above command. <br>
-**Again, take note that the latest YOLOv5 is not compatible with this code.**
+**Again, take note that the latest YOLOv5 is not compatible with this code.** <br>
+Note: This code used Google Landmarks Dataset v2 as background images.
+Images are mainly from western countries to prevent contradictions for Chinese characters.

 ### EfficientNet